 Along comes 1994, and the Beatles company Apple has finally wrangled itself out of all the legal hassles with the record company EMI that had existed since the group's break-up 25 years earlier.
-"Time takes Time", to quote Ringo.
+"Time takes Time", to quote Ringo Starr.
 Apple is now free to start releasing "new" Beatles CD's comprising hitherto unreleased live, radio, demo and studio recordings by the group.
-The boardmembers of Apple, Paul, George, Ringo and Yoko are once again finding themselves in business meetings, deciding what to do and what to release.
-In one of this meetings, Paul decides to adress the question of songwriting credits.
+The board members of Apple, Paul, George, Ringo and Yoko are once again finding themselves in business meetings, deciding what to do and what to release.
+In one of this meetings, Paul decides to address the question of songwriting credits.
 His idea is that they should read "Lennon/McCartney" on the songs the pair collaborated the most on, "Lennon/McCartney" on the songs that were actually John-songs, and "McCartney/Lennon" on the songs that are actually Paul-songs, like "I Saw Her Standing There".
 This is not new.
 Paul himself applied this method of thinking way back in 1976, when John was still alive, on his release of "Wings Over America" - a concert album that had a few songs on it from the Beatles era.

 John didn't say a word about this.
 He didn't complain that Paul had "reversed" the songwriting credit.
 For John, this was OK.
 It's Paul's record, and Paul is entitled to write whatever he likes on the record cover, as long as they are both credited.
 John didn't threaten to sue.
 He didn't ask his lawyers to "see into it".
 John did nothing!
 Nada!
 Zip!
 And he used to be such a cheeky devil.
 Not trying to read John's mind about this, but this writer's theory is that John probably saw Paul's point.
 After all, John knew that the Beatlessongs on "Wings Over America" were mainly, or completely, Paul's own compositions.